Best Home Warranty Companies in New York

 3. Review sample contracts

-Always request a sample contract and read it to see exactly what is and isn’t included.
+Always request a sample contract and read it to see exactly what is and isn't included.
 Watch for exclusions around preexisting issues, cosmetic problems and improper installation.
-It should also outline waiting periods, claim procedures, parts and labor limits and cancellation fees.
+It should also outline waiting periods, claim procedures, parts and labor limits and the process for canceling.

 4. Read customer reviews